sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 where ``name`` is the name of the author of the command, and ``comment`` is a plain text text. (**hpl**: Note that there must be a space after the colon, otherwise the comment is not recognized.)
-The name and comment are visible in the output unless ``doconce2format`` is run with a command-line specification of removing such comments (see the chapter :ref:`doconce2formats` for an example).
+The name and comment are visible in the output unless ``doconce format`` is run with a command-line specification of removing such comments (see the chapter :ref:`doconce2formats` for an example).
 Inline comments are helpful during development of a document since different authors